austinbrehm/token-price-combos/README.md

 1. Save the file

 ## Usage
+### Start the Django App
+Run this commmand from root directory: `python3 manage.py runserver`

+OR

 ### Run the Script
 Run the main.py script from root directory: `python3 src/main.py`

+OR

 ### Run in Docker Container
 1. Create the image from root directory: `docker build -t token-price-combos .`